• Skip to main content

 Crochet S'more Marshmallow - Rounds 13 to 16:

-free amigurumi pattern tutorial demonstration of where to embroider the face
+free amigurumi tutorial of where to embroider the face on the marshmallow

 Continue to the next round and begin stuffing as you go.